-Saldanha Bay has been identified as an economic development node by national government and the establishment of an Industrial Development Zone is well under way.
-The Bay hosts a major natural harbour and is actively exporting iron ore, lead, copper, and manganese.
-To date, most environmental impact studies have been localized and the entire Saldanha Bay and Langebaan Lagoon ecological system has not been considered holistically.
-The Saldanha Bay Water Quality Forum Trust has been instrumental in the establishment of the Integrated Governmental Task Team (IGTT) that has been given the mandate to address this problem and provide environmental guidance for all future development in and around our region and Saldanha Bay.
-The above-mentioned legislation plus the IGTT Environmental Guidelines will form the cornerstone to a balanced approach in terms of environmental sustainability, social wellbeing, and economic growth in the future.
+Saldanha Bay has been identified as an economic development node by National Government and the establishment of an Industrial Development Zone is well under way.
+The Bay hosts a major natural harbour and is actively exporting iron ore, lead, copper and manganese.
+To date, most environmental impact studies have been localized and the entire Saldanha Bay and Langebaan Lagoon ecological system has not been considered.
+The Saldanha Bay Water Quality Forum Trust (SBWQFT) has been instrumental in the establishment of the Integrated Governmental Task Team (IGTT) that has been given the mandate to address this problem and provide environmental guidance for all future development in and around our region and Saldanha Bay.
+Developing National Environmental Legislation and the IGTT Environmental Guidelines will form the cornerstone to a balanced approach in terms of environmental sustainability, social wellbeing and economic growth in the future.
 The advent of "Climate Change" brings forth sea level rise and storm events.
-For this reason, beach erosion and sediment movement are going to pose major challenges in the years ahead.
+Thus, beach erosion and sediment movement are going to pose major challenges in the years ahead.

-None of the above can take place without scientifically based studies information on the 'State of the Bay'.
-The Saldanha Bay Water Quality Forum Trust has been the pioneer in this regard and has conducted a series of all-encompassing scientific tests with minimal resources over the last 22 years.
-The report is once again a perfect example of the wonderful work that they perform.
-The report further comes at a critical time in answering our question of balancing conservation and development.
+None of the above can take place without scientifically based information on the 'State of the Bay'.
+The SBWQFT has been the pioneer in this regard and has conducted a series of all-encompassing scientific monitoring activities with minimal resources over the last 23 years.
+This report is once again a perfect example of the wonderful work that they perform.
+The report further comes at a critical time in answering our of balancing conservation and development.
+To this end the following Strategic approach has been question adopted and is being enthusiastically implemented: